 This one looks obvious, but very often, it is overlooked.
 Even before you schedule a meeting, create an agenda.
 Defining a meeting’s scope helps participants get aligned and contribute their views during the meeting.
 Also, booking a meeting room and sharing relevant documents with participants beforehand can make your meetings shorter and more efficient.

 Identify a leader

 Someone should be responsible for running the meeting.
-They set the agenda, encourage participation, and are responsible for breaking the ice, when the situation demands.
+They set the agenda, encourage participation, ensure compliance to the general rules, and are responsible for breaking the ice when the situation demands.
 Without a clear leader, meetings can be a wild goose chase.

 Give PowerPoint a break

 PowerPoint is banned at Amazon’s business meetings.
 While that may be a little extreme, if you are using PowerPoint to narrate a presentation verbatim, it is pointless.
 Use visuals only as a cue for the next part of the meeting, or even to inject a little humor, but that’s about it.